Add Password to Local Account Linked to External Login

 To conditionally display either the “Change Password” or “Set Password” button based on the user’s authentication method and whether they have a local password set, we can use the UserManager and SignInManager services provided by ASP.NET Core Identity.

 • First, we need to inject the UserManager<ApplicationUser> service into our Layout view.
-This service allows us to interact with user-related operations, such as checking if a user has a password set.
+This service enables us to interact with user-related operations, such as verifying whether a user has set a password.

 So, please modify the _Layout.cshtml view as follows: